-Until the point of contact, excessive tension in muscles, tendons, and ligaments dissipates the transfer of power from the hara ("center") to the arms and legs.
+Until a strike makes contact, excessive tension in muscles, tendons, and ligaments dissipates the transfer of power from the hara (center) to the arms and legs.
 This is reflected in the 5th Principle, Soft and Hard (p.
-65), in which the body is not entirely tensed until it focuses hard upon impact.
+63), in which the body is not entirely tensed before it focuses hard upon impact.